scottshambaugh/mpl_stereo/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/mpl_stereo)

 # mpl_stereo
-Matplotlib add-on to make [stereograms](https://en.wikipedia.org/wiki/Stereoscopy).
+Matplotlib add-on to make [stereograms](https://en.wikipedia.org/wiki/Stereoscopy) and [anaglyphs](https://en.wikipedia.org/wiki/Anaglyph_3D).

-Stereograms can significantly enhance the interpretability of 3D data by leveraging human binocular vision.
+Stereographic images can significantly enhance the interpretability of 3D data by leveraging human binocular vision.
 Instead of looking at a flat projection on a page, stereograms give us "3D glasses" for 2D data with just our eyes.

 It takes some practice to be able to view the stereoscopic effect for the first time, but the effort is well worth it!